-If you’ve got a small business or a start-up and you’re new to the world of business finance, it can be a little overwhelming.
+If you’ve got a small business or a start-up and you’re looking for a business financing company, it can be a little overwhelming.
 You need an injection of funds in order to grow your business, but where do you look for a loan?
 It can be very difficult for small businesses with no accounts and no track record to get an affordable loan, unless they know where to look and how to go about it.

 Here are the basic steps you need to follow to find the right loan provider, apply and get your loan approved: